 - Build a fallback plan: A fallback plan will be helpful if the RPA solution requires rework after roll-out.
 Though such a plan would not be used most of the time, it is quite beneficial to be prepared when fallback is needed.

-- Go live: Communicate new process to all relevant stakeholders and go live!
+- Communicate new processes to all relevant stakeholders.

 - Analyze results: